 1. From the car park near the sea front take the footpath which runs inland (away from the cove).
 Follow it to the far end of the meadow where there is a stile on the right.
 Cross the meadow to another stile leading into Borough Woods.

-2. Go over the footbridge and turn left, following the stream through woods for about 1 mile; after the stile take the (higher) right-hand path to Damage, climbing steeply until you reach a stile leading into a field.
+2. Go over the footbridge and turn left, following the stream through woods for about 1 mile; after the stockproof gate (The driping well can be viewed on the right of the path about 40 paces before the gate) take the (higher) right-hand path to Damage, climbing steeply until you reach a stile leading into a field.

-3. Cross the field to a stile leading into a lane; go straight over this to steps in the bank and another stile into a field.
+3. Cross the field (Compass 285 degrees) to a stile leading into a lane; go straight over this to steps in the bank and another stile into a field.
+Take a beaing of 300 degrees.
 A footpath sign is visible high up over the far side behind the hedge.
 Make for this and go over the stile in the right hand corner of the field.

 4. Bear right and head for a gate with a footpath sign (roughly in the direction of the sea), then follow the yellow waymarker arrows through a marshy area between gorse and rocky outcrops.
-Where another footpath is joined bear left to a low stone wall.
+Where another footpath is joined (new sign erected here) bear left (290 degrees) to a low stone wall.

 5. Go through the small gate into Damage Barton Farm, turn right as indicated by the arrows, then follow the path as it winds around the farm buildings and down to a waterfall and pond.

 6. Follow the lane uphill to the bend where there is a gate on the right with a small sign to Mortehoe.